 - Poor owner’s manual.
 Unfortunately, a common trend amongst dashcam manufacturers is the publication of mediocre (at best) instruction manuals.
 Garmin’s manual is no different.
 The thin guide provides little assistance, often leaving users on their own when attempting to troubleshoot and resolve issues.

 The Garmin Dash Cam 20 is a quality, in-vehicle recording device, producing clear useable footage as evidence in the event of an accident.
 Full integration of Garmin’s reliable GPS—the cornerstone of the brand—is certainly a big plus, especially for frequent travelers.

 Overall, this dashboard camera is slightly more expensive than its competitors, especially when taking into account in-demand extras that are often included in devices at this price range.
-However, as the company’s motto boasts, a Garmin product is “built to last,” delivering long-term reward on your investment.
-Video quality is excellent, coupled with well-designed features and superb functionality make this one of the most highly-rated dash cams around.
+However, as the company’s motto boasts, a Garmin product is “built to last,” delivering long-term rewards on your investment.
+Video quality is excellent, coupled with well-designed features and superb functionality makes this one of the most highly-rated dashes cams around.

 |Spec Name||Model Spec Details|

 |Resolution/Frame Rate||1080p at 30fps, 720p at 30 fps, WVGA|

 |Low Light Recording||Yes|